TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/CoreFormats/Chart.md

 ## Instrument Sections

-This section details the type codes available for each instrument, along with common local events.
-Legacy tracks are not detailed.
+This section details instrument-specific note/phrase types and common local events.
+Legacy tracks are not detailed, as there is no reference for how they would be used.

 ### 5-Fret Tracks

-Applies to these tracks:

 - `Single` – Lead Guitar
 - `DoubleGuitar` – Co-op Guitar